When buyers tour model homes in Kansas City, they usually fall in love with the…

 5. Lot Sales to Builders

-Pro Tip: When you’re driving through a new neighborhood and see paved streets with no homes yet, it’s likely a developer has just finished their work, and builders are getting ready to start construction.
+Pro Tip: If you drive through a new neighborhood and see finished streets but no homes yet, the developer has likely just wrapped up their work, and new construction is getting ready to take place

 What Is a Home Builder?